 At FertilityCommunity, we aim to provide you with the latest news about IVF, go over some common topics relating to fertility treatments and act as the most extensive worldwide fertility search engine.
-Explore the articles in our online journal to learn more about IVF, including posts on everything you need to know about natural IVF and why you should consider undergoing IVF abroad.
+Explore the articles in our online blog to learn more about IVF, including posts on everything you need to know about natural IVF and why you should consider undergoing IVF abroad.

 Since the process of getting pregnant is an intense process, many also seek additional holistic treatments to prep their bodies for success.
 They may seek out a nutritionist or an acupuncturist for example.
 Or due to the mental and emotional toll the treatment cycle can take on some, they may go to a counselor or therapist for support.